top of page

 Lower Limb Neuro Examination

-The lower limb neurological examination serves as a vital component within the broader neurological assessment process.
-This examination aims to scrutinize the motor and sensory neurons supplying the lower limbs, thereby aiding in identifying any nervous system impairments.
-This is particularly crucial when evaluating cases involving Achilles Tendon Injuries.
-Utilized both as a screening and diagnostic instrument, the lower limb neurological examination can offer invaluable insights into the neuromuscular integrity of the affected area, thereby informing more targeted treatment strategies (Abelson, 2018).
+The lower limb neurological examination is a crucial part of the overall neurological assessment.
+It focuses on evaluating the motor and sensory neurons that supply the lower limbs, helping to identify any nervous system impairments.
+This is especially important when assessing Achilles tendon injuries.
+As both a screening and diagnostic tool, this examination provides valuable insights into the neuromuscular integrity of the affected area, guiding more precise treatment strategies (Abelson, 2018).

 Manual Therapy

-Managing both soft-tissue and joint limitations is critical, not just for the Achilles tendon but for the whole kinetic chain, extending from the foot to the hip.
-In the accompanying videos, Dr. Abelson, the originator of Motion Specific Release, showcases various techniques effective for alleviating restrictions in both soft tissues and joints when dealing with Achilles tendon injuries.
+Managing soft tissue and joint limitations is critical for the Achilles tendon and the whole kinetic chain extending from the foot to the hip.
+In the accompanying videos, Dr. Abelson showcases various procedures effective for alleviating soft tissue and joint restrictions when dealing with Achilles tendon injuries.

 Calf Pain No More - Release Tom, Dick, and Harry

-In this video, Dr. Brian Abelson, the creator of Motion Specific Release, demonstrates potent MSR techniques aimed at re-establishing the relative movement between tissue layers.
-This can not only mitigate calf pain but also serves as a vital component in the comprehensive approach to treating Achilles injuries.
-(Abelson, 2018)
+In this video, Dr. Brian Abelson, the creator of Motion Specific Release, demonstrates potent MSR techniques to re-establish the relative movement between tissue layers.
+This can mitigate calf pain and serve as a vital component in the comprehensive approach to treating Achilles injuries.

 7-Point Ankle & Foot Mobilization: A Key to Achilles Tendon Recovery